-\textbf{Ablation study.} In addition to the two main controllers, we evaluated uniform stiffness adaptation and directional adaptation computed from the nominal ZFT (i.e., the commanded free-space trajectory).
-Uniform stiffness adaptation failed in both scenarios: the parkour traversal was blocked at the first obstacles, and none of the peg-in-hole insertions succeeded.
-Directional adaptation from the nominal ZFT also failed in contact-rich settings: in parkour, the robot hit the safety bounds and stopped, while in peg-in-hole tasks it achieved 30/30 success only for the cylindrical peg but failed for both square and star pegs.
-These results confirm that directional factors must be derived from the reconstructed, contact-consistent sZFT rather than from the nominal ZFT in order for impedance adaptation to succeed.
+Uniform stiffness adaptation without directional modulation failed in both experimental scenarios.
+In the parkour task, the robot was blocked at the first obstacles, while none of the peg-in-hole insertions succeeded.
+Directional adaptation derived from the nominal ZFT also failed in contact-rich settings.
+In the parkour task, the robot exceeded safety limits and stopped.
+In the peg-in-hole experiments, this variant achieved $30/30$ success only for the cylindrical peg, but failed for both the square and star pegs.

+These results confirm that directional adaptation alone is insufficient if it is derived from the nominal ZFT.
+Instead, directional factors must be computed relative to the reconstructed sZFT for impedance adaptation to succeed.